 Offering free shipping immediately eliminates consumer anxiety related to shipping costs.
 There are a few ways to go about offering free shipping including, but not limited to: incorporating the shipping costs within the product cost, covering the shipping out of your company pocket, or giving free shipping discount codes to certain customers.
+You can also create shipping profiles, which allow you to set shipping rates for specific products and to specific shipping zones.
 To discover the other ways to offer free shipping, look into Shopify Shipping Options, Rates, & More.

 2. Offer a Flat Rate